 Brick 921 Cedar Bridge Ave, Brick, NJ 08723 Phone: (732) 444-2094

-Manalapan 356 US-9 Unit 6, Manalapan, NJ 07726 Phone: (732) 444-2022
+Manalapan 356 US-9 Unit 6, Manalapan, NJ 07726 Phone: (732) 483-4145

 All locations are open Monday through Saturday.
 No appointment needed.
 Walk in, get your gold tested and weighed, and leave with cash.

-What to bring when you sell gold
+What should you bring when you sell gold?

-Bring everything.
-Don't try to sort out what's "real" and what's not at home.
 We test every piece for free, and you'd be surprised how often something that looks like costume jewelry turns out to be real gold.
 We've found 18K gold pieces mixed in with plastic bead necklaces more times than we can count.

 Here's a quick checklist: